 Screencast of Threadz

-The chord diagram puts a path to the connections shown in the other graph.
-The direction of the posts is represented by the thickness of the line.
-Hover over the outer edge of the circle on a specific user to display the number of posts sent and recieved.
-Hover over the line that connects two students to see the count of posts from either direction.
+The chord diagram displays the directional paths of the interactions between two users.
+The count of posts is represented by the thickness of the line.
+Threadz uses a dynamic interface allowing the user to hover over the outer edge of the circle on a specific user to display the number of posts sent and received.
+Hover over the chord line that connects two students to display the count of posts from either direction.

 This tool was created at Eastern Washington University by Instructional Technology Design and Development.

 Matt Lewis was the project lead and head programmer.
 Please contact us at firstname.lastname@example.org for more information about Threadz.
 In it's current state, Threadz does not support other LMS platforms besides Instructure's Canvas.
 If you are interested in developing Threadz for a different LMS please contact us, we'd enjoy partnering with you.

 Threadz has been licensed by Eastern Washington University under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 The source code for Threadz has been made available as a shared repository to allow for updates to be pushed out to other institutions as well as for others to add and update the source code.
 The code has been structured to make updates and expansions readily accessible.
 Threadz is currently available on the GitHub repository.